Alfred-Sabitzer/microk8s-ubuntu/setup/MicroK8SDashboard/README.md

   `microk8s status`
 - If you see permission errors, try running the script with `sudo`.

+## YAML Files

+- `dashboard-service-account.yaml`: Creates a `cluster-admin` service account and binding for dashboard login.
+- `kubernetes-dashboard-ingress.yaml`: Configures Ingress for secure, local access to the dashboard.
+Edit the `host` and TLS settings as needed for your environment.

+## Token Usage

+The script will attempt to update your `~/.kube/config` with the generated token for dashboard access.
+If you have a custom kubeconfig, back it up before running the script.

 ## References

 - [MicroK8s Dashboard Addon](https://microk8s.io/docs/addon-dashboard)